 How to Ask Your Psychiatrist About ADHD

 Once you’ve found a suitable psychiatrist, whether online or in-office, it’s important to discuss your ADHD symptoms as soon as possible.
-The only way you can get appropriate diagnosis and treatment is by being completely transparent with your psychiatrist.
+The only way you can get an appropriate diagnosis and treatment is by being completely transparent with your psychiatrist.
 There should be no judgment associated with your condition, so discuss your ADHD freely.

 Questions to Ask Your Psychiatrist About ADHD